LinkedInLearning/bitbucket-for-ci-cd-3806095/ch3_build_envs/03_05_solution/README.md

     ```
 1. Update each step to use the correct and image and commands to run tests.

-The completed pipeline should be simliar to the following: [bitbucket-pipelines.yml](./bitbucket-pipelines.yml)
+The completed pipeline should be similar to the following: [bitbucket-pipelines.yml](./bitbucket-pipelines.yml)

 <!-- FooterStart -->